dart-lang/language/working/0041 - static extension methods/feature-specification-using-type-patterns.md

 _j_ in 1 .. _n_ then let _i0_ be _i_; if no such _i_ exists
 then a compile-time error occurs.

+*Note that this makes it an error if no extension is applicable, and also if multiple extensions are applicable, but none of them is most specific.*

 *The
 [type patterns](https://github.com/dart-lang/language/issues/170)
 documentation defines what the matched type is.
-The brief hint is that a type `T` is matched with a type pattern `P`, the match succeeded, and the binding of type variables was `X1:
-S1` .. `Xk: Sk`, then the matched type is `[U1/X1..Uk/Xk]V`, where `V` is the type which is obtained by erasing the pattern `P`.
+The brief hint is that a type `T` is matched with a type pattern `P`, the match succeeded, and the binding of type variables was `X1: S1` .. `Xk: Sk`, then the matched type is `[U1/X1..Uk/Xk]V`, where `V` is the type which is obtained by erasing the pattern `P` to a type.
 Note that the match will not succeed in the case where one or more of the bounds are violated.*

 Let `F` be the member signature of `m` in _E<sub>i0</sub>_, let `X1
 ..
 Xk` be the type variables introduced by the `on` pattern `Pi0` in